Add Signatures to Jira Issues with Old Street’s New E-Signature App

 Signees are able to add their signature in one of three ways:

-• render their signature using a chosen ‘signature’ font, or
+• Render their signature using a chosen ‘signature’ font.

 Quick contracts for work

-As long as the other necessary elements of a legal contract are there, an e-signature from the reporter and the assignee can turn the Jira issue into a binding agreement between you.
+Provided all other essential legal contract elements are in place, an e-signature from both the reporter and the assignee can transform the Jira issue into a legally binding agreement between the parties involved.

-It’s super-quick to make contracts for work in this way, because you don’t have to mess about with paperwork and emails.
+It’s super quick to make contracts for work in this way because you don’t have to mess around with paperwork and emails.
 And that means work gets started quicker, too.
-It’s also easier to keep track of what’s been agreed, because everything’s right there in the ticket.
-Contract Signatures for Jira creates an audit trail in Jira, rather than in a bunch of disparate folders, email inboxes, and messaging threads.
+It’s also easier to keep track of what’s been agreed on because everything’s right there in the ticket.
+Contract Signatures for Jira create an audit trail in Jira rather than in a bunch of disparate folders, email inboxes, and messaging threads.

 Sign off proposed or completed work

 The other main use case for Contract Signatures for Jira is approvals.
-Particularly if you work in a business team like HR, operations, legal, or procurement, you might want a manager to agree a proposed project or purchase, or sign off a piece of work that’s complete.
+Particularly if you work in a business team like HR, operations, legal, or procurement, you might want a manager to agree to a proposed project or purchase or sign off a piece of work that’s complete.

 Unfortunately, there’s no approval functionality in Jira Software or Jira Work Management (and the less said about the approval options in Jira Service Management, the better).
 This is why employees and managers conduct approvals outside of Jira, usually by email.
 And then, of course, it’s very difficult to track who’s signed off what.